 About the Author

-Her area of expertise is special education, specifically autism spectrum disorder, emotional disturbance, literacy, curriculum development, and program coordination.
-Throughout her career, her work has focused on supporting the needs of youth, families, and communities that experience high susceptibility to generational trauma due to crime, poverty, and abuse.
-She has worked with non-profit organizations such as The Jahri Evans Foundation, Audible for Autism, and GrassRoots Community Foundation.
-She was also a featured speaker at the 2018 IIRP World Restorative Practices Conference.
+Specializing in special education, Mishel’s expertise includes autism spectrum disorder, emotional disturbance, literacy, curriculum development, and program coordination.
+Throughout her career, she has primarily focused on supporting youth, families, and communities affected by the impacts of generational trauma stemming from crime, poverty, and abuse.
+Mishel has collaborated with non-profit organizations such as the Institute for the Development of African American Youth, Inc. (IDAAY), The Jahri Evans Foundation, Audible for Autism, and GrassRoots Community Foundation.
+In 2018, she was honored to be a featured speaker at the International Institute for Restorative Practices World Conference (IIRP).

-Little Z and Firefly, A Journey to Finding Light and Love and The Work, An Interactive Mental Health Guide are Mishel’s first books.
-She is a fierce advocate for mental health and self-care for adults and children.
-She believes that the earlier wellness tools are taught to children, the likelihood of them growing into healthy adults increases.
-When she is not writing, she enjoys creating art, cooking, fashion, and her ever-so-happy dog, Charlie.
+As an author, Mishel has written and self-published her first two books, Little Z and Firefly: A Journey to Finding Light and Love and The Work: An Interactive Mental Health Guide.
+She is a passionate advocate for mental health and self-care for both children and adults, believing that teaching wellness tools early in life significantly increases the chances of developing healthy adults.
+When she’s not writing for her blogs, Mishel enjoys creating art, cooking, fashion, and building with Legos.

 Heather Mishel Williams